shadybraden/compose/README.md

 - traefik
 - figure out how to use bitwarden cli or hashicorp vaults to fetch secrets on container start
 - use some sso authentication method
-- migrate away from monolish .env file
+- migrate away from monolith .env file
+- doc on order of setup. (pihole, traefik auth etc)